-The Dongria Kondh of India’s Niyamgiri Hills are fighting a heroic battle against mining giant Vedanta Resources to save their sacred hills.
+The Dongria Kondh of India’s Niyamgiri Hills have won a heroic victory against mining giant Vedanta Resources to save their sacred hills.
 The Supreme Court told Vedanta in 2013 that the Dongria must decide whether to allow mining on the Mountain of the Law.
-The Dongria have answered with an unequivocal ‘No’.
+The Dongria answered with an unequivocal ‘No’.

 The deep reverence that the Dongria have for their gods, hills and streams pervades every aspect of their lives.
 Even their art reflects the mountains, in the triangular designs found on village shrines to the many gods of the village, farm and forests and their leader, Niyam Raja.
 They derive their name from dongar, meaning ‘hill’ and the name for themselves is Jharnia: protector of streams.